RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 to require that a priest who hears about child abuse in the confessional should be required to report?

-The U.S. Supreme Court denied cert. when presented with that question recently, so a [Baton Rouge trial judge will decide the question](http://theadvocate.com/news/11384032-123/us-supreme-court-allows-lawsuit).
+The United States Supreme Court denied cert. when presented with that question recently, so a [Baton Rouge trial judge will decide the question](http://theadvocate.com/news/11384032-123/us-supreme-court-allows-lawsuit).